 Mayer Levy, bachelor’s degree, biology, 1955.
 The second of four generations of Hokies, Levy enjoyed a remarkable career as a dental practitioner and educator, running his own private practice for decades and serving as adjunct faculty member of Virginia Commonwealth University’s School of Dentistry.
 At the Virginia Tech Carilion School of Medicine, he helped form a core-curricula, multiyear course in oral health, believed to be the first of its kind in a U.S. medical school.
 He has served the College of Science Dean’s Roundtable Advisory Board, the Virginia Tech Alumni Association’s board of directors, and is a longtime member of the Highty-Tighties and a member of the Ut Prosim Society.
 His volunteer efforts include promoting oral health initiatives and environmental efforts, including water monitoring at the Chesapeake Bay, and support of Jewish studies, founding the Levy Family Judaic Studies Endowed Fund.

 Roger H. Moore, bachelor’s degree, general science, 1970.
 Moore’s diverse career includes stints as president of AT&T Canada in Toronto, president of Northern Telecom (now Nortel Networks Corp.) in Japan, and president and chief executive of Illuminet Holdings Inc., a telecommunications company that boasted one of the largest public offerings in 1999.
 Previously, he served five years in the U.S. Army Security Agency, with assignment at the National Security Agency.
-He has served on numerous company boards of directors, currently with Consolidated Communications and Verisign Inc., and now serves on telecommunications advisory boards at the University of Southern California and the University of Colorado.
+He has served on numerous company boards of directors, currently with Consolidated Communications and Verisign Inc., and has served on telecommunications advisory boards at the University of Southern California and the University of Colorado.
 At Virginia Tech, he volunteers with the College of Science Dean’s Roundtable Advisory Board and the university’s Legacy Society, and has championed the college’s computational modeling and data analytics program.